runely/calendar-homey/README.md

 ## Changelog

+- 2.3.2
+    - Bugfix: Triggers with arguments would trigger number of times that triggercard has been added to a flow 😬 ...
+    - throw - Updated text
 - 2.3.1
     - Bugfix: Triggers with arguments would trigger number of times that triggercard has been added to a flow 😬 ...
 - 2.3.0